 All pot plants would require some kind of fresh air and lighting found out.
 Fresh air setups are pretty standard amongst all cannabis cultivation operations, while light setups will depend heavily on what sort of seed (autoflowering vs. photoperiod) you’re using.

 Once your seedlings have grown and are beginning to produce adequate root balls, move them to the ultimate pot.
 To start the vegetative stage, most growers use an 18:6 light schedule.
 18 hours of sunshine , with 6 hours of darkness.
 Now , if you’re using liquid fertilizers, you’ll need a high nitrogen, medium phosphorus, and medium to low potassium blend.

 Weeds get to look “full grown” and have more sea of green yields before you turn them to the flowering stage.
-Autoflowering plants will do that on their own, so albeit you’ll still switch up feeding and lighting schedules, you’ll roll in the hay once you notice signs of flowering, as against once you think the plant is large enough .
+Autoflowering seeds will do that on their own, so albeit you’ll still switch up feeding and lighting schedules, you’ll roll in the hay once you notice signs of flowering, as against once you think the plant is large enough .

 As plants reach their final flowering stage they ought to begin to show yellow.
 Flush the soil with plain water then enjoy!
 You’ve made it and you’ll now hang, dry, and enjoy.